AKButani/ML4H_Project1/README.md

 How to run the scripts:

-We have a requirements.txt file
+We have a requirements.txt file.
+The embeddings folder contain the transformer embeddings from exercise 3.
+These can be regenerated with representation_pretraining.ipynb

 EXERCISE 1
 - src/preprocessal.py: Note that you may need to change the folder and outcome paths to load the data correctly.